rafrodriguez/beam-workshop/README.md

 should be able to use `gsutil ls $GCP_OUTPUT_FILE` to see the results of your jobs, as well as other file commands.

+## The GettingStarted pipeline
+This file is for you to iterate over your solutions.
+You can use the Maven commands that we will use for other pipelines, except you'll just need to substitute the class to `-Dexec.mainClass="demo.GettingStarted"`.

 ## The UserScore pipeline
 We have coded a mobile game, and it's become successful!
 We have millions of users around the world that are playing it multiple times per day.
 Whenever a user plays our game, they perform some